The policy K8S charts are located in the OOM repository.

 - *.json to override json configuration files.

 - *settings.xml to override maven repositories configuration .

 To disable AAF, simply override the “aaf.enabled” value when deploying the helm chart (see the OOM installation instructions mentioned above).

 To override the PDP-D keystore or trustore, add a suitable replacement(s) under “drools/resources/secrets”.
-Modify the drools chart values.yaml with new credentials, and follow the procedures described at Rebuilding and/or modifying the Policy Charts to redeploy the chart.
+Modify the drools chart values.yaml with new credentials, and follow the procedures described at Installing or Upgrading Policy to redeploy the chart.

 To disable https for the DMaaP configuration topic, add a copy of engine.properties with “dmaap.source.topics.PDPD-CONFIGURATION.https” set to “false”, or alternatively create a “.pre.sh” script (see above) that edits this file before the PDP-D is started.

 To use noop topics for standalone testing, add a “noop.pre.sh” script under oom/kubernetes/policy/charts/drools/resources/configmaps/:

 |||There is a limitation that store passwords are not configurable for policy-api, policy-pap, and policy-xacml-pdp.|